SARCOIDOSIS & PROVING DISABILITY

 QUALIFYING FOR DISABILITY BENEFITS UNDER EQUALLING THE LISTING

 In order to qualify for disability benefits you will have to prove, through medical evidence, that you cannot work due to sarcoidosis.
 There is not an SSA listing for sarcoidosis, so you cannot meet a listing.
-However, you can submit medical documentation showing that you equal the criteria for another listing.
+However, you can submit medical evidence showing that you equal the criteria for another listing.
 For example, if you have sarcoidosis with lung involvement, then you can qualify by equalling the criteria under listing 3.02 for COPD.
 If you need more information about COPD, then read here about COPD disability benefits.
 Likewise, read here to learn more about lung symptoms with asthma.

 TESTS YOU NEED TO OBTAIN FOR LISTING 3.02